StephenDK/CS-351-Weather-App-Project/README.md

 <ol type="1">
 <li>Enter Location: Type the location for which you want to check the weather into the search bar.</li>
 <li>View Weather Information: Once you've entered the location, the app will fetch the latest weather data and display it on the screen.</li>
-<li>Explore Features: Feel free to explore additional features such as background image changes or accessing the search history.</li>
 </ol>

 <h3><b>Contributing</b></h3>